Ehernandez0921/hoa-security-app/requirements/front-end-instructions.md

     - Address suggestions are provided in real-time as the guard types
     - Improved address lookup uses OpenStreetMap API for accurate and standardized address results
     - Address results are filtered and ranked by quality for relevance
+    - **Enhanced Address Lookup with Fallback**:
+        - Primary search attempts to find registered member addresses in the database
+        - If no member addresses are found, automatically falls back to OpenStreetMap API
+        - Fallback results are clearly marked with an orange indicator to show they're not registered
+        - OpenStreetMap results include:
+            - Full street address with house number
+            - City, state, and postal code
+            - Visual distinction between registered and unregistered addresses
+        - Address validation ensures proper formatting and real address verification
+        - Rate limiting and caching implemented for OpenStreetMap API calls
+        - Results are cached for 24 hours to prevent excessive API usage
+        - Proper error handling for API timeouts or service unavailability
+        - User-Agent identification as required by OpenStreetMap usage policy
+        - Results filtered to ensure only US addresses are shown
+        - Address components verified to include road name and house number
+    - **Non-Registered Address Handling**:
+        - When selecting an unregistered address:
+            - System displays the non-registered visitor check-in form
+            - Form is styled with orange theme to indicate non-standard process
+            - Clear warning message explains this is for unregistered addresses
+            - Requires additional information capture for visitor logging
+            - Check-ins are properly logged with address details
+            - Address information is preserved for future reference
 - When viewing a member's address, the guard should see a complete list of all active visitors:
     - Named visitors showing first and last name for identification verification
     - Anonymous visitors with access codes for verification